Faculty Research Grants

-Deadline for Applications: Monday, March 13, 2017
+Deadline for Applications:

 The MacMillan Center Faculty Research Grants are available to full-time ladder faculty in any department or school of the university.
-Research grants are awarded for studies that will increase understanding of specific countries and societies in the modern era; for problem-oriented and comparative studies within and between regions; and for studies in international relations and global affairs.
+Research grants are awarded for innovative international projects that will increase understanding in any era of specific countries and societies; for problem-oriented and comparative studies within and between regions; and for studies in international relations and global affairs.
 Projects in the natural sciences, the arts, health fields, and environmental studies will normally be considered only if they focus substantially on some inter-disciplinary aspects of human and/or institutional behavior drawing on the humanities and social sciences.

 Applicants will be notified, via email, no later than: December 1, 2018 (for November 2 deadline); April 15, 2019 (for March 15 deadline)

 General Principles Governing Awards

-- the cover sheet (word doc; pdf)
+• the attached cover sheet

-- project description (2 pages)
+• project description (2 pages)

 Please note that you do not have to submit any letters of recommendation.

-The MacMillan Center, Room 110, Luce Hall, 34 Hillhouse Avenue, P. O. Box 208206, New Haven, CT 06520-8206, attention Lourdes Haynes (firstname.lastname@example.org)
+The MacMillan Center, Room 110, Luce Hall, 34 Hillhouse Avenue, P. O. Box 208206, New Haven, CT 06520-8206, Attn: Lourdes Haynes (firstname.lastname@example.org)